open-compass/CompassVerifier/README.md

 ## 🤖 Verifier as a Reward Model in RL

-To validate the efficacy of CompassVerifier as a reward model in reinforcement learning (RL), we utilize GRPO to train Qwen3-4B-Base with rule-based verifier Math-Verify, and model-based verifier as the reward model, with Open-S1 as the RL dataset.
-We then rigorously evaluate the reasoning capabilities with a metric of the average@32 rollout score.
+To validate the efficacy of CompassVerifier as a reward model in reinforcement learning (RL), we utilize GRPO to train Qwen3-4B-Base with rule-based verifier Math-Verify, and model-based verifier as the reward model, with Open-S1 as the RL dataset for two epochs.
+We rigorously evaluate the reasoning capabilities with a metric of the **Average@32** rollout score.
 The results are as follows:

 | Model | AIME24 | AIME25 | MATH500 |
 |-------|--------|--------|---------|